diegoquintanav/diegoquintanav.github.io/content/blog/flask-context.md

     # client is a pytest fixture
     with client as c:
-        # login is a helper method that issues a GET request
+        # login is a helper method that issues a POST request
         login(c, "user@test.com", "test")
         assert current_user.email == "user@test.com"
         assert current_user.is_authenticated